-Dr. Esther M. Sternberg lectures nationally and internationally to lay and scientific audiences and is frequently interviewed on radio, television, film, Web, and print media on the mind-body connection; place and wellbeing; ‘stress and illness’; spirituality, love, and health.
+Esther M. Sternberg, M.D. is a dynamic and engaging speaker, who translates complex scientific research into language that all can understand and provides practical take-home messages for wellness and wellbeing.
+She lectures nationally and internationally to lay and scientific audiences and is frequently interviewed on radio, television, film, Web, and print media on the mind-body connection; place and wellbeing; workplace wellbeing and health; stress and illness; spirituality, love, and health.

-While at the National Institute of Health (NIH), Dr. Sternberg served as Chief of the Section on Neuroendocrine Immunology & Behavior, National Institute of Mental Health; Director, Integrative Neural Immune Program, NIMH/NIH; Co-Chair NIH Intramural Program on Research on Women’s Health; and established and directed the NIH-Quebec Fonds de Recherche International Research Career Transition Award Program.
+While at the National Institute of Health (NIH), Dr. Sternberg served as Chief of the Section on Neuroendocrine Immunology & Behavior, National Institute of Mental Health; Director, Integrative Neural Immune Program, NIMH/NIH; Co-Chair NIH Intramural Program on Research on Women’s Health; and established and directed the NIH-Québec Fonds de Recherche International Research Career Transition Award Program.

 Photograph by Kris Hanning